doguma/BasicNoticeBoard-PHPpractice/README.md

 # basic-notice-board
-add/edit/delete posts with several additional attributes of a notice board.
+add/edit/delete posts with additional functions as a notice board.

 used html/css with boostrap styles (+jquery) database connected by php & mysql - Bitnami Wordpress Stack